pensando/pypi/src_dss/pensando_dss/docs/NetworkV1Api.md

     # Create an instance of the API class
     api_instance = network_v1_api.NetworkV1Api(api_client)
     o_tenant = "O.Tenant_example" # str |
-    o_name = "O.Name_example" # str |
     t_kind = "T.kind_example" # str | Kind represents the type of the API object. (optional)
-    t_api_version = "T.api-version_example" # str | APIVersion defines the version of the API object.
-This can only be set by the server. (optional) meta_namespace = "meta.namespace_example" # str | Namespace of the object, for scoped objects.
-Must start and end with alpha numeric and can have alphanumeric, -, _, .
-Length of string should be between 2 and 64. (optional) meta_generation_id = "meta.generation-id_example" # str | GenerationID is the generation Id for the object.
-This is incremented anytime there is an update to the user intent, including Spec update and any update to ObjectMeta.
-System generated and updated, not updatable by user. (optional) meta_resource_version = "meta.resource-version_example" # str | Resource version in the object store.
-This is updated anytime there is any change to the object.
-System generated and updated, not updatable by user. (optional) meta_uuid = "meta.uuid_example" # str | UUID is the unique identifier for the object.
-This is generated on creation of the object.
-System generated, not updatable by user. (optional) meta_creation_time = dateutil_parser('1970-01-01T00:00:00.00Z') # datetime | CreationTime is the creation time of the object.
-System generated and updated, not updatable by user. (optional) meta_mod_time = dateutil_parser('1970-01-01T00:00:00.00Z') # datetime | ModTime is the Last Modification time of the object.
-System generated and updated, not updatable by user. (optional) meta_self_link = "meta.self-link_example" # str | SelfLink is a link for accessing this object.
-When the object is served from the API-GW it is the URI path.
-Example: - \"/v1/tenants/tenants/tenant2\" System generated and updated, not updatable by user. (optional) spec_type = "spec.type_example" # str |  (optional) spec_router_mac_address = "spec.router-mac-address_example" # str | Default Router MAC Address to use for this Virtual Router.
-Should be a valid MAC address. (optional) spec_vxlan_vni = 1 # int | VxlAN VNI for the Virtual Router.
-Value should be between 0 and 16777215. (optional) route_import_export_address_family = "route-import-export.address-family_example" # str | Address family where this config applies. (optional) route_import_export_rd_auto = True # bool | True indicates the system will generate the RD automatically. (optional) rd_type = "rd.type_example" # str | RD Type as in rfc4364. (optional) admin_value_format = "admin-value.Format_example" # str |  (optional) admin_value_value = 1 # int |  (optional) rd_assigned_value = 1 # int | Assigned subfield of Value.
-Length depends on Type. (optional) spec_default_ipam_policy = "spec.default-ipam-policy_example" # str | Default IPAM policy for networks belonging to this Virtual Router.
-Any IPAM Policy specified in the Network overrides this. (optional) status_id = "status.id_example" # str | Handle allocated in the system. (optional) status_route_table = "status.route-table_example" # str |  (optional) rd_type2 = "rd.type_example" # str | RD Type as in rfc4364. (optional) admin_value_format2 = "admin-value.Format_example" # str |  (optional) admin_value_value2 = 1 # int |  (optional) rd_assigned_value2 = 1 # int | Assigned subfield of Value.
-Length depends on Type. (optional) propagation_status_generation_id = "propagation-status.generation-id_example" # str | The Generation ID this status is for. (optional) propagation_status_updated = 1 # int | The number of Naples that this version has already been pushed to. (optional) propagation_status_pending = 1 # int | Number of Naples pending.
-If this is 0 it can be assumed that everything is up to date. (optional) propagation_status_min_version = "propagation-status.min-version_example" # str | The Version running on the slowest Naples. (optional) propagation_status_status = "propagation-status.status_example" # str | Textual description of propagation status. (optional) propagation_status_pending_dscs = [
+    meta_creation_time = dateutil_parser('1970-01-01T00:00:00.00Z') # datetime | CreationTime is the creation time of the object.
+System generated and updated, not updatable by user. (optional) spec_type = "spec.type_example" # str |  (optional)
+    admin_value_value = 1 # int |  (optional)
+    propagation_status_pending_dscs = [
         "propagation-status.pending-dscs_example",
     ] # [str] | list of DSCs where propagation did not complete. (optional)